vanillaSlice/GameOfLife/README.md

 Every cell has eight neighbours (adjacent cells) which it interacts with.
 After each step in the game, the following rules apply:

-1. Any live cell with fewer than two live neighbours dies, i.e. under population.
+1. Any live cell with fewer than two live neighbours dies, i.e. underpopulation.
 2. Any live cell with two or three live neighbours lives on to the next generation.
 3. Any live cell with more than three live neighbours dies, i.e. overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, i.e. reproduction.